wp-plugins/51degreesmobi/README.txt

 The 51Degrees.mobi mobile device detection plugin is a complete pack to help mobilize your website and blog.

-It includes a mobile device detector and switcher to select themes based on the type of device visiting your website, a selection of mobile themes and a administration tool to allow easy, quick implementation.
+It includes a mobile device detector and switcher to select themes based on the type of device visiting your website, a selection of mobile themes and an administration tool to allow easy, quick implementation.

 Features include: